 Insurance Sales Agent Job Requirements

-The U.S. Bureau of Labor Statistics (www.bls.gov) notes that insurance companies tend to hire college graduates as sales agents.
+The U.S. Bureau of Labor Statistics (www.bls.gov) notes that a high school diploma is usually necessary for insurance sales agents, however some companies may prefer college graduates.
 Prospective agents may take classes in economics, business or finance to understand the principles of selling insurance as a product.
 They may also take courses to help them become better salespeople, such as psychology.
 Undergraduate programs that specifically study insurance and risk management are available through colleges and universities.
 These programs aim to teach students the basic principles of risk management through coursework in insurance theory and security analysis.

 Licensing and Certification